Château de Germolles: Main building and the luxurious comfort of the court of Burgundy

-Today the main building is separated from the rest of the château that surrounded the courtyard.
-It is certainly the most remarkable part of the château.
-It is particularly well preserved with elements showing the quality of the construction: large windows opening to the outside, turrets with internal spiral staircases cut in stone, gothic fireplaces...
-Its three floors are the architectural manifestation of the brilliant court of the duke and duchess: the ground floor was used for domestic activities, the first floor contained the ducal apartments and the second, the court apartments.
+Today, the main building stands apart from the rest of the château that once enclosed the courtyard and is regarded as its most notable surviving element.
+It is particularly well preserved, with features that highlight the quality of its construction, including large exterior-facing windows, turrets with internal stone spiral staircases, and Gothic fireplaces.

+The three floors reflect the organization of the ducal court: the ground floor was used for domestic functions, the first floor housed the ducal apartments, and the second floor was reserved for the court.

 In one of the kitchens on the ground floor, the large gothic fireplace still in its original position evokes the activities of the place.
 Gothic Revival architecture wall paintings with rose motifs were revealed during recent restoration work carried out in at the beginning of the 20th century.

 On the first floor, the dressing room of Margaret of Bavaria (daughter in-law of the ducal couple and future duchess of Burgundy), still possesses its murals that have been recently restored.
 These paintings by Jean de Beaumetz and his assistant Armoult Picornet are very rare examples of princely wall paintings in France at the end of the Middle Ages.
 The motifs P and M, initials of the duke and the duchess, cover the walls, along with thistles, a noble flower with sharp prickles which is the emblem of Margaret of Flanders.
 This decoration which extended to the floor (with floor tiles showing thistles) can be found as well in the adjoining room.
 Cleaning has revealed wall paintings similar to those in the dressing room.
 Other wall paintings with roses and daisies have been discovered in other apartments on the first floor.

 The garret or rooms under the timbers on the second floor were for the court that accompanied the ducal couple.
 The ceiling built as an inverted hull of a ship was panelled and the walls were decorated with tapestries.
 One of these rooms, restored at the beginning of the 20th century is covered with copies of wall paintings from originals of the first floor.